Joni Mitchell Fast Facts

 September 25, 2007 - Releases her last studio album, "Shine."

-February 10, 2008 - Wins a Grammy for Best Pop Instrumental Performance for "One Week Last Summer" and also receives a Grammy for her contribution to Herbie Hancock's Album of the Year winner, "River: The Joni Letters."
+February 10, 2008 - Wins a Grammy for Best Pop Instrumental Performance for "One Week Last Summer" and receives another Grammy for her contribution to Herbie Hancock's Album of the Year winner, "River: The Joni Letters."

 April 22, 2010 - In a Los Angeles Times article, Mitchell describes suffering from a "weird, incurable disease" called Morgellons.
 She describes the symptoms as "fibers in a variety of colors protrude out of my skin like mushrooms after a rainstorm: they cannot be forensically identified as animal, vegetable or mineral."